 12.1 BCCKOP Liability and Indemnity

-BCCKOP, TO THE MAXIMUM EXTENT PERMITTED BY LAW BUT NO FURTHER, SHALL FULLY DEFEND, PROTECT, INDEMNIFY AND HOLD HARMLESS CLIENT, AND DIRECTLY OR INDIRECTLY, ITS PARENT, AFFILIATE, AND SUBSIDIARY COMPANIES AND THEIR RESPECTIVE OFFICERS, DIRECTORS, EMPLOYEES AND AGENTS (COLLECTIVELY REFERRED TO AS "A CLIENT INDEMNIFIED PARTY OR PARTIES") FROM AND AGAINST ALL CLAIMS, DEMANDS OR CAUSES OF ACTION, SUITS, DAMAGES, LIABILITIES, JUDGMENTS, LOSSES AND EXPENSES (INCLUDING ATTORNEYS' FEES AND COSTS OF LITIGATION) (THE "CLAIMS") ARISING IN FAVOR OF ANY PERSON, CORPORATION, PARTNERSHIP, GOVERNMENTAL AUTHORITY OR ENTITY, OR OTHER ENTITY, INCLUDING THE PARTIES HERETO, IN ANY WAY INCIDENT TO OR IN CONNECTION WITH OR ARISING OUT OF (i) ANY ALLEGED OR ACTUAL NEGLIGENCE, INTENTIONAL MISCONDUCT, OR BREACH OF WARRANTY, EXPRESSED OR IMPLIED, AS TO THE QUALITY OF THE OPERATING SERVICES; (ii) ANY ALLEGED OR ACTUAL INFRINGEMENT OF THE INTELLECTUAL PROPERTY RIGHTS OF A THIRD PARTY, INCLUDING BUT NOT LIMITED TO PATENT INFRINGEMENT, COPYRIGHT INFRINGEMENT, OR TRADEMARK INFRINGEMENT AND TRADE SECRET MISAPPROPRIATION BY REASON OF THE OPERATING SERVICES; OR (iii) ANY ALLEGED OR ACTUAL PERSONAL INJURIES OR DEATH OR DAMAGES TO PROPERTY IN ANY WAY INCIDENT TO OR IN CONNECTION WITH OR ARISING OUT OF THE USE OF THE OPERATING SERVICES.
+BCCKOP, TO THE MAXIMUM EXTENT PERMITTED BY LAW BUT NO FURTHER, SHALL FULLY DEFEND, PROTECT, INDEMNIFY AND HOLD HARMLESS CLIENT, AND DIRECTLY OR INDIRECTLY, ITS PARENT, AFFILIATE, AND SUBSIDIARY COMPANIES AND THEIR RESPECTIVE OFFICERS, DIRECTORS, EMPLOYEES AND AGENTS (COLLECTIVELY REFERRED TO AS "A CLIENT INDEMNIFIED PARTY OR PARTIES") FROM AND AGAINST ALL CLAIMS, DEMANDS OR CAUSES OF ACTION, SUITS, DAMAGES, LIABILITIES, JUDGMENTS, LOSSES AND EXPENSES (INCLUDING ATTORNEYS' FEES AND COSTS OF LITIGATION) (THE "CLAIMS") ARISING IN FAVOR OF ANY PERSON, CORPORATION, PARTNERSHIP, GOVERNMENTAL AUTHORITY OR ENTITY, OR OTHER ENTITY, INCLUDING THE PARTIES HERETO, IN ANY WAY INCIDENT TO OR IN CONNECTION WITH OR ARISING OUT OF (i) ANY ALLEGED OR ACTUAL NEGLIGENCE, INTENTIONAL MISCONDUCT OF BCCKOP, OR BREACH OF WARRANTY, EXPRESSED OR IMPLIED, AS TO THE QUALITY OF THE OPERATING SERVICES; (ii) ANY ALLEGED OR ACTUAL INFRINGEMENT OF THE INTELLECTUAL PROPERTY RIGHTS OF A THIRD PARTY, INCLUDING BUT NOT LIMITED TO PATENT INFRINGEMENT, COPYRIGHT INFRINGEMENT, OR TRADEMARK INFRINGEMENT AND TRADE SECRET MISAPPROPRIATION BY REASON OF THE OPERATING SERVICES; OR (iii) ANY ALLEGED OR ACTUAL PERSONAL INJURIES OR DEATH OR DAMAGES TO PROPERTY IN ANY WAY INCIDENT TO OR IN CONNECTION WITH OR ARISING OUT OF THE OPERATING SERVICES.
 IT IS THE INTENTION OF BCCKOP THAT SUCH INDEMNITY SHALL APPLY REGARDLESS OF WHETHER THE CLAIMS ARISE IN WHOLE OR IN PART FROM THE SOLE OR CONCURRENT NEGLIGENCE (but not the gross negligence or willful misconduct) OF CLIENT.
 BCCKOP HAS CAUSED CLIENT TO BE NAMED AN ADDITIONAL INSURED UNDER BCCKOP'S POLICIES OF INSURANCE, AND BCCKOP'S LIABILITY UNDER THIS SECTION SHALL NOT BE LIMITED TO THE LIABILITY LIMITS SET FORTH IN SUCH POLICIES.

 12.2 CLIENT Liability and Indemnity